 A high fructose diet, which is found in the majority of the added sugars listed above, can actually lead to (amongst other things) Non-Alcoholics Fatty Liver Disease and we are seeing more and more of it in clinics.
 Having too much sugar in the blood is also a large complication associated with conditions such as diabetes and its associated blindness.
 Too much sugar is also associated with metabolic dysfunctions, the most common one being insulin resistance.
 This means our cells become resistant to insulin and no longer move sugar from our blood into our cells so it can be utilised as energy.
 Insulin resistance can cause diabetes, cardiovascular disease and obesity.

-Sugar intake has also been positively correlated with cancer.
+Sugar intake has also been correlated with cancer.
 Cancer is characterised by uncontrolled growth and multiplication of cells and insulin is one of the key hormones in regulating this sort of growth.
-The type of cancers that are being attributed to a high sugar intake are colon, prostate, pancreatic and breast cancer.
-Personally, this kind of research was enough for me to start really looking into what sugars are being added to my diet.
+The type of cancers that are being correlated with (not caused by - just correlated with) a high sugar intake are colon, prostate, pancreatic and breast cancer.
+Personally, this kind of research was enough for me to start really looking into what amount of sugars are being added to my diet.
+We all have our own journeys, family histories and genetics to take into consideration.

 Almost everything packaged, bottled, canned or in a glass jar has added sugar.
 I’m talking tomato pasta sauces, curry pastes, cereals (even your organic “natural granola” ones), canned fruit, salad dressings (especially your fat free ones), muesli bars, bread, smoothies from health food stores, cheese crackers and some protein powders.